DialEval-1/LSTM-baseline/README.md

 ```
 By default, checkpoints will be stored in `./checkpoint`, and logs for tensorboard will be written to `./log`.
 After training, the prediction file for test set will be written to `./output`.
+Note that test prediction will not be performed when `test_en.json` and `test_cn.json` are not
+available in the dataset folder (test data will be released later).

 For more adjustable hyper-parameters, please check `flags.py`.